Münster: Post-reunification

 In 2004, Münster won an honourable distinction: the LivCom-Award for the most livable city in the world with a population between 200,000 and 750,000.
-Münster is famous and liked for its bicycle friendliness and for the student character of the city that is due to the influence of its university, the Westfälische Wilhelms Universität Münster.
+Münster is famous and liked for its bicycle friendliness and for the student character of the city that is due to the influence of its university, the University of Münster.

 Geography

 Geographic position

 Münster is situated on the river Aa, approximately 15 km south of its confluence with the Ems in the so-called Westphalian Bight, a landscape studded with dispersed settlements and farms – the "Münsterland".
 The Wolstonian sediments of the mountain ridge called "Münsterländer Kiessandzug" cross the city from north to south.
 The highest elevation is the Mühlenberg in the northwest of Münster, 97 metres above sea level.
 The lowest elevation is at the Ems, 44 m above sea level.
 The city centre is 60 m above sea level, measured at the Prinzipalmarkt in front of the historic city hall.

 The Dutch city of Enschede lies about 65 km northwest of Münster.
 Other major cities nearby include Osnabrück, about 44 km to the north, Dortmund, about 61 km to the south, and Bielefeld, about 62 km to the east.

 Münster is one of the 42 agglomeration areas and one of Germany's biggest cities in terms of area.
-But it includes substantial sparsely-populated rural districts which were formerly separate local government authorities until they were amalgamated in 1975.
+But it includes substantial sparsely populated rural districts which were formerly separate local government authorities until they were amalgamated in 1975.
 Thus nearly half the city's area is agricultural, resulting in a low population-density of approximately 900 inhabitants per km2.